visiologyofficial/vixtract/docker/vixtract/README.md

 1. JupyterHub.
    * All users added via Hub Control Panel have a password `vixtract` by default.
 There is a good article showing how to add new users and change their passwords:https://rancavil.medium.com/jupyterhub-docker-how-to-add-new-users-d41f6b39ec30
    * Presumably minimum username length is three characters in Hub Control Panel.
-If you need to create LDAP user with one or two characters long enable temporarily `c.LocalLDAPCreateUsers.create_system_users` in `/var/lib/docker/volumes/vixtract_jupyter-config/_data/jupyterhub_config.py`.
-Then just login with this short username, account will be created automatically.
+If you need to create LDAP user with one or two characters long use LDAP dynamic user creation with first login.

 2. Cronicle.
 Use this guide for adding Cronicle users: https://github.com/jhuckaby/Cronicle#users-tab.
 There are no default password - it is set manually while creating a user.